rrwick/Bacsort/README.md

 ### Step 1: download assemblies

+This script will use [ncbi-genome-download](https://github.com/kblin/ncbi-genome-download) to download assemblies for your genera of interest:
 ```
 download_genomes.sh "Citrobacter Klebsiella Salmonella Yersinia"
 ```

+It will also make [Mash](http://mash.readthedocs.io/) sketches of the assemblies in preparation for the next step.

 ### Step 2: cluster assemblies

+This script will make a new directory, `clusters` which contains assemblies with redundancy removed:

 ```
 cluster_genera.py assemblies
 ```

-This script will make a new directory, `clusters` which contains assemblies with redundancy removed.
 For example, if there are 10 very similar assemblies, they will form one cluster and have only a single representative in `clusters`.
 Cluster representatives are chosen based on assembly N50 so more completed assemblies are preferred.

 This step also produces a file, `cluster_accessions`, which lists the cluster name, followed by a tab, followed by a comma-delimited list of the assemblies in that cluster, with the representative assembly marked with a `*`:
 ```